In summer 2017 six Bucknell faculty members and seven students were awarded L&IT summer research project grants!

 Student: Ashley Vecchio (Undeclared ‘20)

-Project Overview: Stuhl has gathered a corpus of documents from the National Archives in Canada that present different perspectives in negotiation of drilling rights in the Arctic during the ‘70s.
-The student will work with Stuhl to undertake text analysis (topic modelling, sentiment analysis, mark-up) on this corpus.
+Project Overview: Stuhl has gathered a large corpus of government documents from the National Archives in Canada that present different perspectives in negotiation of drilling rights in the Arctic during the 1970s.
+Over the summer Vecchio worked with Professor Stuhl to prepare the corpus and then undertake text analysis (topic modelling and sentiment analysis) on a significant portion of the corpus.

 “The Power of Mapping: Applications of GIS in disaster resilience and planning”